-Public Notice - Point Rousse Port Expansion Project
+Public notice - Point Rousse Port Expansion Project

 News provided byImpact Assessment Agency of Canada

-Point Rousse Marine Terminal Ltd. is proposing to expand the existing port infrastructure at Point Rousse, located on the Baie Verte Peninsula, in Newfoundland and Labrador.
-As proposed, the Point Rousse Port Expansion Project would involve extending and upgrading the terminal facilities by adding a second berth facility, constructing an access road, upgrading quayside infrastructure, adding laydown and staging areas, and shoreline infilling.
-The new berth would be capable of supporting vessels up to 80,000 deadweight tonnage.
-The project would support an increase in aggregate exports and future multi-user capacity, including bulk mineral shipments.
+For more information about the Participant Funding Program, including eligibility criteria and the application form, please visit the project home page on the Registry website, reference number 90066, and click on "Participant Funding."
+You can also contact the Participant Funding Program by writing to [email protected] or by calling 1-866-582-1884.
+Details about the project can also be found on the project home page.

-Stay updated by following IAAC on X: @IAAC_AEIC, #PointRousse or sign-up for notifications on the Canadian Impact Assessment Registry.
+Stay updated on this project by following IAAC on X: @IAAC_AEIC #PointRousse or sign-up for notifications on the Canadian Impact Assessment Registry.

 SOURCE Impact Assessment Agency of Canada